subvisual/subvisual.com/src/posts/2016-01-06-newsletter-as-a-team-building-exercise/index.md

 ---
+highlight: false
-path: /67-newsletter-as-a-team-building-exercise/
+path: 67-newsletter-as-a-team-building-exercise
-title: "Newsletter as a team building exercise"
+title: Newsletter as a team building exercise
+categories:
+  - inside-subvisual
 author: laura-esteves
 date: 2016-01-06
 cover: cover.jpg
+intro: In this blog post, I will share how we plan, create and send our weekly newsletter that has helped us improve cooperation, communication and responsibility within the team.
 tags:
   - general
-intro: "In this blog post, I will share how we plan, create and send our weekly newsletter that has helped us improve cooperation, communication and responsibility within the team."
 ---

 In this blog post, I will share how we plan, create and send our weekly newsletter that has helped us improve cooperation, communication and responsibility within the team.